Generation Z Retail Shopping Behaviors

-So you can see that a major shift in retail is coming — in fact is already here.
+So you can see that a major shift in retail is coming—in fact, it's already here.

 Gen Z is best defined as people born 1996 or later.
-Millennials are now getting older ranging from 22 — 40 years of age.
 Millennials grew up with technology as siblings, but Gen Z was born into a post-digital world that makes technology the center of their lives and not an accessory.
 And as I will discuss in a moment, retailers have to embrace this idea quickly.

-Let's examine five core characteristics of the Gen Z shopper:
+5 core characteristics of the Gen Z shopper

-2. They have less patience.
+- They have less patience.
 If the expectations are not met (exceeded) then they will move on.
 They rarely give second chances.
-And when they get a poor experience, they usually share it on social media.
+And when they have a poor experience, they usually share it on social media.

-4. They are distracted.
+- They are distracted.
 Most Gen Zers have more than one device they interact with during the day.
-And they are so tethered to that device that they are easily distracted.
 They deem themselves huge multi-taskers jumping from one app to the next in a flash.
-But I see them more as distracted.
+But we see them more as distracted.
 They miss key points in a sales presentation and are more difficult to communicate with.

 According to a research study commissioned by Euclid Analytics, the desire for a brick and mortar store remains intact.
 Gen Z still prefers to shop in a store versus online.
 And this is good news.
-However, they desire a store with technology at its center.
-By this I mean they want retailers to understand that technology must drive the shopping experience.
+However, they want retailers to understand that technology must drive the shopping experience.
 Now, let's not get too carried away.
 They are not asking for robots to assist them, they still want knowledgeable sales professionals.
 In fact, the study showed that Gen Zers are more likely to seek out a salesperson in the store than Millennials.

 The problem is that most salespeople they come in contact with are anything but knowledgeable and professional.
 So they have to turn to Google and social media for advice.
 So while they do want technology at the center, they do not want it to replace people.

 For example, 53 percent of Gen Zers desire free wifi in the stores they shop, up from 41 percent of Millennials.
 They want to be able to access coupons and incentives proactively.
 So the store would serve a coupon or discount to the shopper's mobile device based on location in the store.
-When I'm in the shoe aisle, the deals for shoes are displayed and when I am in the food aisle manufacturers coupons are delivered — all without having to do a thing as the shopper.
+When a customer is in the shoe aisle, the deals for shoes are displayed and when in the food aisle manufacturers coupons are delivered—all without the shopper having to do a thing.

 Another way technology will shape retail is through the checkout process.
 The number one reason a Generation Z person will choose online versus in store is not having to wait in lines.
 POS is going to have to become mobile and truly at the "point of sale."
 Retailers like Apple have already moved in this direction eliminating the traditional cash wraps and equipping store associates in every department with mobile devices that can take the customer's payment information as soon as they decide their purchase.